fluttercandies/flutter_photo_manager/README.md

 ### Get albums/folders (`AssetPathEntity`)

 Albums or folders are abstracted as the [`AssetPathEntity`][] class.
-It represent a bucket in the `MediaStore` on Android, and the `PHAssetCollection` object on iOS/macOS.
+It represents a bucket in the `MediaStore` on Android, and the `PHAssetCollection` object on iOS/macOS.
 To get all of them: